JBamberger/global-illumination/README.md

 ### Windows

-On Windows you can install the open-source version of the Qt library using the binaries provided by [www.qt.io][qt].
-CMake can also be installed via binary packages from [www.cmake.org][cmake].
-It is recommended to install the dependencies into the proposed directories; CMake will then find the libraries automatically.
+CMake can also be installed from [cmake.org][cmake].
+The libraries can be downloaded and installed separately.
+To make them available to CMake create environment variables with `<libname>_ROOT` and the path to the library as value.

 ### Linux

-Linux users can use their favorite package manager to install the dependencies:
+Cmake and qt can be installed with most package managers.
+The other libraries must be downloaded separately.

 - Ubuntu: `sudo apt-get install qt5 cmake`
 - Arch: `sudo pacman -S qt5 cmake`